brocoo/BRSunTracker/README.md

 [pARk], Apple code sample showing a basic Augmented Reality implementation

-[PSA Algorithm], C++ class that computes the spherical coordinates of the sun based on the GPS coordinates, the time and date.
+[PSA Algorithm], C++ function that computes the spherical coordinates of the sun based on the GPS coordinates, the time and date.

 [Stack Overflow], My initial Stack Overflow post about how to compare the device orientation with the sun position.